Rice, Michael A. Department of Fish, Animal and Veterinary Science, University of Rhode Island, Kingston, Rhode Island.

-One of the seven existing classes in the phylum Mollusca; sometimes known as Pelecypoda.
-All members of the Bivalvia (bivalves) are aquatic, living at all depths of the sea and in brackish waters and freshwaters.
-With about 25,000 living species (Fig. 1), Bivalvia is second to class Gastropoda (over 74,000 living species) in molluscan species diversity.
-However, the total biomass of bivalves is much greater, and certain bivalve species are numerically dominant in many benthic ecosystems.
+One of the main extant classes in the phylum Mollusca.
+Members of the molluscan class Bivalvia (formerly, Pelecypoda) are known commonly as bivalves and include clams, oysters, mussels, and scallops.
+All bivalves are aquatic, living at all depths of the sea and in brackish waters and freshwaters (Fig. 1).
+With more than 9000 living species, Bivalvia has a rich molluscan species diversity.
+Moreover, the total biomass of extant bivalves is quite great, with certain bivalve species being numerically dominant in many benthic ecosystems.
 The most primitive bivalves are infaunal, burrowing into soft sediments, but many families are epifaunal, attached to rocks or shells or residing on the sediment surface.
 Bivalves are well represented in the fossil record from the Early Paleozoic because of their calcareous shells.
-See also: Mollusca
+See also: Biodiversity; Ecosystem; Mollusca

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 45 Nobel Prize winners.